How to Define Your AI Agency Target Market: The ICP Deep Dive That Changes Everything

 The most common growth bottleneck for AI agency owners is not their technical skills, their pricing, or their service delivery.
 It is the absence of a clearly defined target market.
 Without a specific Ideal Client Profile, you spend your energy chasing every potential client — and end up winning the ones who were going to say yes anyway rather than consistently attracting the highest-value clients your agency is built to serve.

 This guide walks through the full ICP deep dive that top AI agencies use to identify, validate, and target their ideal clients with precision.
-It includes the data on what niche specificity actually does to revenue, a complete ICP template you can fill out today, and the specific LinkedIn targeting strategy that turns your ICP from a document into a daily lead source.
+It includes the data on what niche specificity actually does to revenue, a complete ICP template you can fill out today, real-world examples of how the framework applies across different verticals, and the specific LinkedIn targeting strategy that turns your ICP from a document into a daily lead source.

 Niche Specificity vs Revenue: The Data